danbz/aesthetic-programming/source/7-VocableCode/Readme.md

 The first statement uses the relational operator called **OR** (||) to check against the two conditions (the full list of relational operations is covered in the section of "Relational operations" in Chapter 2, "Variable geometry").
 If either of the two is true the program will execute the next two lines of code (see Lines 3-4).
 Naturally, the two conditions might not be met, and, in that case, `else` is used.
 This block of code determines which new text object should be selected for display as each person can only contribute two spoken/text statements, and some may have provided one.
 As such, some checking logic needs to be implemented in order to display the text.

-Snippets of Vocable Code concerning the second conditional structure:
+Snippets of code concerning the second conditional structure:

 ```javascript
 if (gender == abs(2)) {